 Sitting at the entrance to a bustling shopping district, the striking red temple offers a sense of calm and spiritual retreat the moment you pass through its outer gates.
 The Osu Kannon you see today is a 20th-century reconstruction—the original having burned down in the 1820s.

 The focal point of worship here is a wooden statue of Kannon, the Buddhist goddess of mercy, said to have been carved by Shingon Buddhism founder Kobo Daishi (774-835).
 It miraculously escaped the fires that destroyed much of the original building.

-Beneath the main hall is the Shinpukuji Library, which houses over 15,000 classical Japanese and Chinese texts, including the oldest known handwritten copy of the Kojiki, the chronicle of Japan's early history and myths compiled in 712.
+Beneath the main hall is the Shinpukuji Library, which houses over 15,000 classical Japanese and Chinese texts, including seven of the oldest known handwritten copies of the Kojiki, the chronicle of Japan's early history and myths compiled in 712.

 A place for festivals and parades